Share your viewpoint

 Notice of Public Hearings

-Upcoming public hearings are communicated to the public in a variety of ways; on the City’s website, in the newspaper and through the mail (if applicable).
+Upcoming public hearings are communicated to the public in a few ways; on the City’s website and in the newspaper.

 Upcoming public hearings are listed on the City’s website via the Public Hearings Calendar.
 Visit this calendar for the most up-to-date information on upcoming public hearings.